shoui520/shoui520.github.io/docs/vn-setup.md

 4. Reboot your PC to apply the changes.

 !!! note "Use Unicode UTF-8 for worldwide language support"
 	This is a recent feature of Windows 10.
+We do not need it for VNs, it is unrelated, and may cause problems.
 Keep it disabled.
+	If you're curious: It sets CHCP 65001 in the registry.

 Japanese locale can also be enabled using **Windows Powershell (Administrator)**:
 ```powershell